 - Develop grant proposal for full evaluation funding.

-What are common uses of the pilot funding?
+What are common uses of the project development funding?

 Jurisdictions have proposed to use or used the flexible pilot funds in many ways, including: